shaharia-lab/goai/docs/llm.md

 For more details about Mistral AI API can be found [here](https://docs.mistral.ai/api/)

-For more details about Mistral AI API can be found [here](https://docs.mistral.ai/api/)

 ## Response Extraction

 The package provides several extractors to parse structured data from LLM responses: